Skip to main content

 7 to 9 min read

 An analytical atheist could be quite a compelling character.
 This modern archetype often standing as the Contrarian to traditional faith.
 I'm always shamefully plugging my other blogs.
-Anyway, according to recent studies, if you believe in god, you're more likely to score lower on an IQ test than non believers!
+Anyway, according to recent studies, if you believe in god, you're more likely to score 5-6 points lower on an IQ test than non believers!

 One study specifically looked at the connection between atheism and IQ, and it was published in the journal Intelligence in 2013.
 It analysed data from the National Longitudinal Study of Adolescent Health, which included over 20,000 participants.
 Individuals who identified as atheists or agnostics had higher verbal intelligence scores than those who identified as religious.
 Mental, right?
 Why?
 Well, read on...